tcsmith/learn-mysql/README.md

 # Learn-MySQL

-A project to get learned on MySQL, now using MariaDB, Flyway for the migrations, and Python to access the DB programmitcally
+A project to get learned on MySQL, now using MariaDB, Flyway for the migrations, Python to access the DB programmitcally, and unittest framework.

 ## Docker